Picture the scene: It’s a crisp autumnal or spring morning and you’re heading out to work or play.

-If you stick to the classics whilst you’re figuring your fashion sh*t out, there’s absolutely NO WAY that ANYONE can criticise.
+If you stick to the classics whilst you’re getting your fashion sh*t together, there’s absolutely no way that anyone can criticise.
 After all, the staples are considered staples because they’re the most-loved and most-worn items in our wardrobes over the longest time period.

 Transitional dressing can be tough when the weather is constantly dancing around all over the place.
 That said, you know what to do now: